Budapestby VisitCity Guides

 Complete overview of pools, temperatures, and special features

-The medicinal pools form the therapeutic heart of Lukács.
-These three indoor pools maintain different temperatures to accommodate various treatment needs and personal preferences.
-The mineral concentration in these pools is particularly potent, which explains why children under 14 are not permitted - their developing systems might be overwhelmed by the intense mineral content.
+The medicinal pools are the healing heart of Lukács.
+These three indoor pools stay at different temperatures to work with various treatment needs and personal preferences.
+The mineral concentration in these pools is particularly strong, which explains why children under 14 can't use them - their growing systems might be overwhelmed by the intense mineral content.

-The outdoor swimming pools cater to visitors seeking exercise alongside relaxation.
-The mandatory swim cap requirement in these pools maintains hygiene standards and distinguishes them from the leisurely thermal pools.
-These pools operate at cooler temperatures suitable for active swimming rather than extended soaking.
+The outdoor swimming pools work for visitors who want exercise along with relaxation.
+The required swim cap rule in these pools keeps hygiene standards and makes them different from the leisurely thermal pools.
+These pools run at cooler temperatures that work for active swimming rather than long soaking.

 Illuminated adventure pool with whirlpool and lazy river lit by purple and blue lights at night